james2406/CodeFirstGirls-York2016/5-javascript/README.md

 ## Projects

-For anyone struggling for ideas with their projects CFG have a list of additional ideas for things you can include in your project using JavaScript/JQuery [here](https://docs.google.com/document/d/1u8yT5evLWzAW3O9TGAfFhd7olPRDWc1bhTmXeaNBXVY/edit#)
+For anyone struggling for ideas with their projects CFG has a list of additional ideas for things you can include in your project using JavaScript/JQuery [here](https://docs.google.com/document/d/1u8yT5evLWzAW3O9TGAfFhd7olPRDWc1bhTmXeaNBXVY/edit#)

-The guidlines are:
+The guidelines are:

 * A visually appealing design - good use of CSS, HTML elements, and Twitter Bootstrap
   * Good formatting